 A third option that can work is to have a co-signer on a loan.
 This can be a dangerous proposition for the co-signer, but beneficial for you if you make sure to pay the loan back.
 You and the co-signer are on the hook for the entire amount of the loan, and you don’t want to hurt the co-signer’s credit or their finances by not making good on your loan.

 No matter which option you choose, it’s especially important to keep up on your monthly payments and to keep credit card balances at or near zero.
-This will positively impact one of the most important aspects of your credit report.
+This will positively impact your credit report.
 Try setting up automatic payments with accounts so that you never miss a payment.